haggqvist459/ubiquitous-doodle/README.md

   - [ ] backend functionality to fetch the main_ingredients and cuisines
 - [ ] Replace dropdowns with buttons for multple choice
 - [ ] Re-work inserts into db
+- [ ] look into as unkown on insert db query

 ## Add / Update / Remove filter options
 - [ ] Add form for editing these filter options